Partners in the Inuvialuit Settlement Region Resource Management System

 [ www.screeningcommittee.ca ]

-The NWT Water Board provides for the conservation, development, and utilization of the water resources in the Inuvialuit Settlement Region, and licences the use of water disposal and water-borne waste.
-The Water Board meets regularly to determine water licence terms and conditions for municipal and industrial water use throughout the ISR.
-Members are appointed for specific terms by the Minister of Indian and Northern Affairs Canada.
+The Inuvialuit Water Board provides for the conservation, development, and utilization of the waters in a manner that will provide the optimum benefit for all Canadians, and in particular, for the residents of the portion of the Inuvialuit Settlement Region located in the Northwest Territories for which the Board is authorized to issue licences for the use of waters and the deposit of waste in waters.
+The Water Board meets regularly to determine water license terms and conditions for municipal and industrial water use throughout the ISR.
+Members are appointed for specific terms by the Minister of Environment and Natural Resources